 - You can cut the crayons with a knife to make them smaller

 - Create cool textured line drawings

-- Give them as gifts or Valentines
+- Give them as gifts or as DIY Valentines

 - Create a cool artwork using a watercolor resist